My Turn (Doug Stone album)

 My Turn is the eleventh studio album released by American country music artist Doug Stone.
 It is also his second album for Lofton Creek Records.
 The album produced the singles "Nice Problem" and "She Always Get What She Wants", neither of which charted on the Billboard country charts.
-The third single, "Don't Tell Mama", was previously recorded by Ty Herndon on his 1996 album Living in a Moment and Gary Allan on his 1999 album Smoke Rings in the Dark. and Frankie Ballard on his 2014 album Sunshine & Whiskey.
+The third single, "Don't Tell Mama", was previously recorded by Ty Herndon on his 1996 album Living in a Moment and Gary Allan on his 1999 album Smoke Rings in the Dark.